 Ever wondered how books dating back to Medieval times and beyond are restored, or whether restored at all?

-Privileged to be invited to watch the restoration process in Cosenza’s State Archives, I was in for a fascinating treat.
+Privileged to be invited to watch the restoration process in Cosenza’s State Archives, a fascinating treat awaits…

 Cosenza State Archives

-And all because, I asked a staff member that was gingerly vacuuming old manuscripts, about her task.
-With great interest, I learnt that she vacuums manuscripts and old documents that are covered in dust and mites, as an interim to restoration.
+During a visit at the Archivio di Stato (State Archives) in Cosenza as my family history beckoned, I happened to be given a quick tour in the depths of this ancient building.
+And all because, I asked a staff member gingerly vacuuming old manuscripts, about her task.
+With great interest, I learnt that she vacuums manuscripts and old documents covered with dust and mites, as an interim to restoration.

-Always the inquisitive one, I started a deluge of questions, but first, a little on the building itself.
+I started a deluge of questions, but first a little on the building itself.

-Founded in the 15th-century, the Santuario di San Francesco di Paola, which includes a church, monastery, convent, and more, witnessed many other uses such as by monarchs, administration departments, WWII Germans soldiers, and since 2007, the State Archives.
+Founded in the 15th-century, the Santuario di San Francesco di Paola, which includes a church, monastery, and convent, witnessed many other uses by monarchs, administration departments, WWII Germans soldiers, and since 2007, the State Archives.

-Restoration of the complex uncovered Frescos, which German soldiers tiled over when used as rooms during WWII.
+Restoration of the complex uncovered Frescos, which German soldiers tiled over when used as rooms during WWII are gorgeous.

-Finally, I was taken below to the L’archivio deposito (archives’ deposit), which incorporates humidified rooms.
+Finally taken below to the L’archivio deposito (archives’ deposit), this area incorporates humidified rooms.

 Including 1.5 million parchments, the State Archives is home to over 1,500 kilometres (about 1,000 miles) in linear measurement of documents.

-Documents which hold family history such as, births, deaths, marriages, legal titles, and military records from past centuries, date back to the 1400s.
+Documents containing family history include births, deaths, marriages, legal titles, and military records from past centuries, and date back to the 1400s.

-For an Australian that has never seen this type of room or such old pieces of history in the flesh, I am totally fascinated and felt compelled to write about this important work.
+For an Australian that has never seen this type of room or such old pieces of history in the flesh, I’m totally fascinated and felt compelled to write about this important work.

 Understanding the importance of retaining this history for future generations is paramount in what the restorers do each day.

 In some restoration labs, a restorer performs different tasks to a conservationist.
-Although in Cosenza’s State Archives, the restorers learn and work the end-to-end process, then also pass on this valuable knowledge to any newcomers.
+Although in Cosenza’s State Archives, the restorers’ learn and work the end-to-end process, and also pass on this valuable knowledge to any newcomers.

 Origins of the books

 In Italy, a Notary retains artefacts for 80 to 100 years.
-Following this period, artefacts are transferred to the State Archives for life, and restoration.
-The books arrive at the State Archives from around Calabria.
+Following this period, artefacts are transferred to the State Archives for life and restoration.
+The documents arrive at the State Archives from around Calabria.

-Typically, books which lean against the wall are in worse condition, as these absorb moisture from Medieval stone, which also starts the fungus damage.
-Rapidly, these conditions eat away pages of family antiquity, often leaving massive holes right through the centre of a five-inch centuries-old book – it’s heartbreaking to witness.
+Typically, books which lean against a wall are in worse condition as these absorb moisture from Medieval stone, which also starts the fungus damage.
+Rapidly, these conditions eat away pages of family antiquity, often leaving massive holes right through the centre of a five-inch centuries-old book – it’s heartbreaking.

 On to restoring

-First up in the process, every page (even a blank page) is numbered in pencil, and dusted off.
+First up in the process, every page – even a blank page – is numbered in pencil.
+Pages are then carefully dusted off.

-Often pages of Medieval documents are already numbered, although when loose pages have been inserted over time, these have not been numbered.
-The numbering is critical when re-assembling the document.
+Often pages of Medieval documents are already numbered, although loose pages inserted over time are not numbered.
+Page numbering is critical for re-assembling the document.

 If storage through the years has been kind, then the older documents are in relatively good condition because of the type of paper and ink used.

-The document is then unstitched and disassembled, so pages can be worked on individually.
+The document is then unstitched and disassembled so that pages can be worked on individually.

-But rest assured, old ink from centuries ago does not wash off, it is the newer biro ink that dissolves.
-A small test is done prior to proceeding, regardless.
+Rest assured, old ink from centuries ago does not wash off but the newer biro ink does dissolve.
+A small test is done prior to proceeding just to make sure.

 Pages are then dried overnight on special racks.